Try StarTree Cloud: 30-day free trial

 Pinot Schema and Table

-Now let's create a Pinot Schema and Table.
+Next we create a Pinot Schema and Table.

 A common pattern when creating a schema is to create columns that map directly to the names of the fields in our data source.
-We can't do that in this case since column names can't contain spaces, so instead we'll have the following:
+We can't do that in this case since column names can't contain spaces, so instead we'll use the following:

 {